 Medication errors are often due to the negligence of nursing home staff.
 Errors such as distributing the wrong medication or the wrong dosage to a resident can be potentially fatal, as medications may be essential for a resident’s survival.
 One of the most dangerous and severe medication errors is overmedicating residents.

 Nursing home residents are particularly vulnerable to sexual abuse.
 Many with advanced dementia cannot tell their families what is happening, so loved ones must be hyper-aware of this threat.
-Signs of sexual abuse include sexually transmitted infections, unexplained cuts or bruising, bleeding in the genital area, and extreme fear of a staff member or other resident.
+Signs of sexual abuse include sexually transmitted infections, unexplained cuts or bruising, bleeding in the genital area, and extreme fear of a staff members or other residents.

 If your loved one has suffered injury or has been mistreated in any way, they may be entitled to significant compensation.